s7manth/tp/docs/UserGuide.md

 Example:

-Let the initial state of the list contain these 3 students: Alex, Bernice, Charlotte.
+Let the initial state of the list contain these 3 students: Alex, Bernice, Charlotte.<br>

 ![Initial State](images/undocommandUG/initial_state.png)

-After `delete 1`, we will delete Alex and the list will not have Alex anymore.
+After `delete 1`, we will delete Alex and the list will not have Alex anymore.<br>

 ![Before Undo](images/undocommandUG/before_undo.png)

-After `undo`, the list will return to having Alex in it
+After `undo`, the list will return to having Alex in it<br>

 ![Initial State](images/undocommandUG/initial_state.png)

-After a `redo`, the list will return to the state where Alex was deleted
+After a `redo`, the list will return to the state where Alex was deleted<br>

 ![Before Undo](images/undocommandUG/before_undo.png)

 ### Mail commands